Donate for a cause

 Oxfam is responding in Assam Floods 2017

 Assam is no stranger to monsoon floods, and this year is proving to be no different.
-On June 14, 2017, after incessant rain for 48 hours, the capital Guwahati woke up to severe waterlogging; a flood alert was sounded in at least 15 districts in lower Assam; and both the Brahmaputra and the Barak rivers were flowing above the danger mark.
+On June 14, 2017, after incessant rains for 48 hours, the capital city of Guwahati woke up to severe waterlogging.
+A flood alert was sounded in at least 15 districts in lower Assam; and both the Brahmaputra and the Barak rivers were flowing above the danger mark.

-In the initial first round of floods, as many as 1096 villages are affected due to floods in five districts.
-Land erosion has also created problems in many areas.
+In the initial round of floods, as many as 1096 villages were affected due to flooding in five districts.
+Land erosion also created problems in many areas.
 Official sources said that several tributaries of the Brahmaputra are flowing above the danger mark.

-In the following weeks, monsoon intensified resulting on more heavy rains across the state.
-According to the Assam State Disaster Management Authority (ASDMA) report released on 9nd July’17, around 4.8 lakh people of Lakhimpur, Jorhat, Golaghat, Cachar, Dhemaji, Biswanath and Karimganj districts were affected by the floods.
+In the following weeks, monsoon intensified, resulting in heavier rains across the state.
+According to the Assam State Disaster Management Authority (ASDMA) report released on July 9, around 4.8 lakh people from Lakhimpur, Jorhat, Golaghat, Cachar, Dhemaji, Biswanath and Karimganj districts were affected by the floods.
 ASDMA said that 1096 villages are under water at present and almost 8,000 hectares of crop area were damaged.
 The worst affected is Karimganj, where over 1.59 lakh people have been affected by the deluge, followed by Lakhimpur with more than 81,000 sufferers.
-The administrations are running 228 relief camps and distribution centres in three districts, where 14,613 persons have taken shelter.
+The administrations are running 228 relief camps and distribution centres in three districts, where 14,613 people have taken shelter.
 Many roads, embankments and bridges have been damaged by flood waters in Lakhimpur, Cachar, Dhemaji, Biswanath, Majuli and Karimganj districts, ASDMA said.

-OXFAM India conducted a rapid needs assessment in Karimganj and Lakhimpur districts during first week of July, 2017 to understand the scale and severity of the situation.
-The team interacted with the affected communities in the relief camps, temporary settlements and in villages, key state and district level officials including District Disaster Management Authority, Deputy Commissioners, PHED officials, PRI – local governance institution members and District IAG members.
+OXFAM India conducted a rapid needs assessment in Karimganj and Lakhimpur districts during the first week of July to understand the scale and severity of the situation.
+Our team interacted with the affected communities in relief camps, temporary settlements and in villages, key state and district level officials including District Disaster Management Authority, Deputy Commissioners, PHED officials, PRI – local governance institution members and District IAG members.

 Project - Humanitarian Assistance to Flood affected communities in Assam 2017